anhaidgroup/cloudlabeler/README.md

 3. EC2 provides instance, a cloud virtual machine, as the server to deploy cloud labeler.
 We now need to rent an EC2 instance.

-      - First find 'Instances' in the right panel of EC2 home page and click it.
+      - First find 'Instances' in the right panel of EC2 home page and click on it.
 You are now in the EC2 instance page.

       - Next, find and click on the blue button 'Launch Instance' in the EC2 instance page.
 You are now in your EC2 instance configuration page.